aws-samples/serverless-patterns/kinesis-data-stream-lambda-esm-cdk-python/README.md

-# Amazon Kinesis Data Streams data-processing and event filtering with AWS Lambda
+# Amazon Kinesis Data Streams to AWS Lambda with event filtering

 This pattern demonstrates the ability configure Amazon Kinesis as an event source for AWS Lambda to use event filtering to control which records are sent to your function for processing.
 The pattern deploys a Kinesis data stream and Lambda functions that are subscribed to the stream with different event filter configurations.